-- A.M.
-Kindergarten children must be picked up no later than 11:50 a.m. - P.M.
-Kindergarten children may be dropped off beginning at 12:30 p.m.
+A.M. kindergarten children must be picked up no later than 11:55 a.m.
+P.M kindergarten children may be dropped off beginning at 12:25 p.m.

-On days when the Abbreviated Schedule is followed:

-- A.M.
-Kindergarten children must be picked up no later than 12:45 p.m. - P.M.
+On days when the 2hr Late Opening Schedule is followed: A.M.
+Kindergarten children must be picked up no later than 12:45 p.m.
+P.M.
 Kindergarten children may be dropped off beginning at 1:35 p.m.

-On days when the Modified Schedule is followed:

-- A.M.
-Kindergarten children must be picked up no later than 10:45 a.m. - P.M.
-Kindergarten children may be dropped off beginning at 11:35 p.m.
+On days when the Early Dismissal is followed: A.M.
+Kindergarten children must be picked up no later than 10:45 a.m.
+P.M.
+Kindergarten children may be dropped off beginning at 11:35 a.m.